Crochet Comfort Rice Bag

 The pillow will be about 7" high by 13" long.

 - Bernat Handicrafter Cotton or Lily & Cream - 2 colours

 - Pantyhose - a cheap pair from the dollar store will do

 Make 2 panels

-There is a video below if you need further help with the LDC stitches, but I do start mine slightly different.
+There is a video below if you need further help with the LDC stitches, but I do start mine slightly differently.

-Row 4 – Ch 1, sc in first stitch and sc into 1st eye from previous row.
+Row 4 - Ch 1, sc in first stitch and sc into 1st eye from the previous row.
 2 sc into the rest of the eyes across.
-Sc in last stitch, changing color at the end of the row.
+Sc in the last stitch, changing colour at the end of the row.
 (37 sc) Turn.